Phil Mitchell: Storylines

 When Phil finds out that Ronnie has stolen money from him to bribe their enemy Nick Cotton (John Altman) to leave before her wedding, they argue.
 After Nick takes the money but refuses to leave, Ronnie asks Phil to get rid of Nick.
 Nick overhears this, and cuts the brakes of the wedding car.
 Later, while Phil confronts Nick in his house, Ronnie goes into labour and on the way to the hospital, the wedding car crashes.
 Whilst still at the hospital, Phil is arrested for attempted murder and – realising that Nick has framed him – asks Sharon to help him prove his innocence.
 When Phil learns that Max has taken over The Arches, he promises revenge and blames Sharon for the loss of the business.
 He is released on bail and vanishes, to Sharon's concern; he returns a week later, with Peggy, to get a passport.
 He comes close to telling Ian something, but is interrupted by Ben, who is shocked to see he is back.
 When Sharon confronts him, she tells him that she will leave him if he indulges in anymore dodgy activity.
 Phil vanishes again, and is next seen meeting with a long-thought dead Kathy in central London.
 She wants to return to Walford, but Phil tells her to stay away – for Ian and Ben's sakes.

-Ben is arrested on suspicion of murdering Ian's daughter Lucy (Hetti Bywater).
+Ben is arrested on suspicion of murdering Ian's daughter, Lucy Beale (Hetti Bywater).
 Phil suspects he did and practically disowns him, handing in critical evidence to the police.
 However, Abi Branning (Lorna Fitzgerald) tells Phil that she thinks her father, Max, killed Lucy, so Phil punches Max and hopes Ben will be released.
-Phil finds out that Sharon has been helping Jane cover up the real killer Bobby Beale (Eliot Carrington), Lucy's half-brother, Phil tells Jane and Sharon that he will bribe the foreman of the jury to make sure Max is not guilty.
+Phil finds out that Sharon has been helping Jane cover up the real killer, Bobby Beale (Eliot Carrington), Lucy's half-brother, Phil tells Jane and Sharon that he will bribe the foreman of the jury to make sure Max is not guilty.
 The jury find Max guilty and it emerges that Phil paid the foreman for this verdict.
 Sharon discovers this and kicks him out of their home.
 He then discovers that Ben is in a sexual relationship with Paul Coker (Jonny Labey) and is kidnapped by Kathy's husband, Gavin.
 Weeks later, the police find Phil's blood in the house that belonged to Gavin's sister – Margaret Midhurst (Jan Harvey).
 A week later, Phil returns home, battered and bruised.
 He collapses and is taken to hospital, where they discover he has several broken bones from two days before.
 He then asks Ben for alcohol, revealing he has been drinking during his kidnapping.